mhweiner/CordovaiOSKeyboardPlugin/README.md

 Some of the things you can do :

 - Have the keyboard shrink viewport without pushing it up (and animate in smoothly)
-- Have callbacks for native keyboard event notifications (willShow, didShow, willHide, didHide)
+- Have callbacks for native UIKeyboard event notifications (willShow, didShow, willHide, didHide)
 - See if the keyboard is open or not
 - Get the height of the keyboard (to accommodate different languages, etc)